Hedgehog-Computing/hedgehog-lab/CONTRIBUTING.md

 yarn watch
 ```

-Start your local development server(may take a while) by running `yarn watch` in the terminal.
+Start your local development server(may take several minutes the first time) by running `yarn watch` in the terminal.

 ## Recommended packages(draft)

-> About this section, The core team is under discussion, So you may not follow these Settings for the time being.
+> These rules are still work in progress, so are not strictly enforced for the time being.

 ### Commitizen(draft)

 The [Commitizen](https://github.com/commitizen/cz-cli) allows for easy to read and organized commits with minimal change to normal commit functions.
-To get started, Please navigate: [https://github.com/commitizen/cz-cli](https://github.com/commitizen/cz-cli)
+To get started, please visit: [https://github.com/commitizen/cz-cli](https://github.com/commitizen/cz-cli)

 ### Commit Guidelines w/Commitizen(draft)